Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Google Web Fonts

 Google web font "kit" URLs in the form `http://www.google.com/fonts/download?kit=<id>` are not stable, and should be avoided.

+### OUT-OF-DATE -- THIS SECTION IS NOW OUT-OF-DATE, see Casks for examples

 All Google web fonts are available here:

 	<https://code.google.com/p/googlefontdirectory/source/browse/>